naveen1512/g-contacts/README.md

 });
 ```

-* Fecth the contact's info using query parameters.
+* Fetch the contact's info using query parameters.

 ```javascript
 var options = {